PML-N leadership working on Indian agenda: Faisal

 He expressed these views while addressing the press conference here at his residence on Sunday.

-“Pakistan army was sacrificing their soldiers for the defense of country; while leadership of PML-N leadership was criticizing it.
+“Pakistan army was sacrificing their soldiers for the defense of country; while leadership of PML-N leadership was criticising it.
 We would not let them to fulfill the agenda of India,” he said.

-Faisal Vawda further stated that PML-N leadership was doing same things like as Kulbhushan Jadhav did to damage the country.

 Pakistan Peoples’ Party (PPP) was not against any institution, he said, while appreciating PPP leaders that PPP Chairman said in the statement that they would not allow anyone to speak against the institutions of country.

-The federal minister said that PPP is not allowing former Prime Minister Nawaz Sharif to deliver speech in the today Jalsa being organized in Karachi.
-It is good gesture and PPP was doing politics but not working on any agenda to malign the institutions and country
+The minister said that PPP was not allowing former Prime Minister Nawaz Sharif to deliver speech in the today Jalsa being organized in Karachi.
+It was good gesture and PPP was doing politics but not working on any agenda to malign the institutions and country.

 Pakistan Tahreek-e-Insaf (PTI) was not against any institutions in the country and only working for welfare of the people and development of country, Faisal Vawda said.